-In the opinion of Norton Rose Fulbright US LLP, Federal Tax Counsel, under existing law and assuming compliance with the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), as described herein, interest on the Series 2017A Bonds will not be includable in the gross income of the owners of the Series 2017A Bonds for federal income tax purposes.
-Interest on the Series 2017A Bonds will not be an item of tax preference for purposes of the federal individual or corporate alternative minimum tax but will be includable in the computation of the federal alternative minimum tax on corporations imposed by the Code.
-In the opinion of Dinsmore & Shohl LLP, Bond Counsel, interest on the Series 2017A Bonds will be exempt from certain Ohio taxes.
-See "TAX MATTERS" herein.
+In the opinion of Norton Rose Fulbright US LLP, Federal Tax Counsel, under current law and assuming compliance with the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), as described herein, interest on the Series 2019 Tax-Exempt Bonds will not be includable in the gross income of the owners of the Series 2019 Tax-Exempt Bonds for purposes of federal income taxation.
+In the opinion of Dinsmore & Shohl LLP, Bond Counsel, interest on the Series 2019 Bonds will be exempt from certain Ohio taxes.
+Under current law, interest on the Series 2019D Taxable Bonds will be includable in gross income of the owners thereof for federal income tax purposes.
+See "TAX MATTERS" herein for further information.